 Whether you’re an experienced host or new to the scene, you might be unsure about setting up a fee for having your listing cleaned.
 Fees for cleaning services help hosts get their rentals cleaned and ready before guests arrive for their stay.
 It also protects the host from absorbing the cost of cleaning up after guests depart.

-Although it’s commonplace to see the fee on accommodation listings, there are some things to consider to avoid scaring off potential guests.
-If you find that you’re on the fence of setting up extra service fees, this article will cover the ins and outs of knowing what to charge and how it will affect your listing.
+Although it’s common to see the fee on listings, there are some things to consider to avoid scaring off potential guests.
+This article will cover the ins and outs of knowing what to charge and how it will affect your listing.

-Another great way to determine if you should increase your nightly rate to include an Airbnb cleaning fee is to look at your competitors.
-If they’re doing it, this can be a green light for you to do so too.
+Another great way to determine if you should increase your nightly rate to include Airbnb cleaning fees is to look at your competitors.
+If your competitors are charging for cleaning, you should be able to as well.
 It will also provide an indicator of an acceptable rate for you to charge out.

 Depending on your location or size of your property, professional cleaning teams can be fairly costly.
-Consider whether it is worth getting them in to do the job, or if it is something you can handle yourself.
-Bear in mind that it is your time and supplies that need to be accounted for.
+You will need to decide if it’s worth hiring professional cleaners to do the job or if you can handle it on your own.
+Keep in mind that cleaning your vacation rental will cut into your time, and will require cleaning supplies.

-Depending on whether or not you want to encourage one-day bookings, charging your potential guests’ cleaning costs can be a deterrent.
+If you want to discourage one-day bookings, charging a cleaning fee can help.
 For example, a $50 fee spread over several nights might be affordable.
-However, for a single night, guests might look for accommodation that doesn’t charge this.
+However, this price may seem exorbitant for a single night and may put guests off from booking a short stay.

-Deciding on an Airbnb cleaning fee boils down to what works best for your listing and what will keep your guests happy.
-Having too high of a service fee can deter potential guests from booking a number of nights and affect your Airbnb host reviews.
-It’s essential that you achieve the perfect balance between reasonable pricing while striving for a well-maintained home-stay experience.
+Deciding on an amount for your Airbnb cleaning fees boils down to what works best for your listing and what will keep your guests happy.
+Having too high of a service fee can deter potential guests from booking with you and affect your Airbnb host reviews.
+You must strike a balance between reasonable pricing while striving for a well-maintained rental.